 A deep-learning machine at Carnegie Mellon University has been trolling sex ads on Backpage.com and affiliated Web sites for several days, looking for a set of pre-determined indicators of possible trafficking to generate several hundred leads.
 These are where the analysts start their investigations.

 The team looks for specific indicators and counterintelligence tactics when identifying these networks.
-“People who change things that am not normally changed," McKinley says.
-'That's probably someone trying not to get caught."
+“People who change things that are not normally changed," McKinley says.
+“That's probably someone trying not to get caught."

 Working as a unit, Kennedy and Sierra take an ad and drop the number listed on it into Traffic Jam, the program Kennedy developed.
 The results show five phone numbers associated with it.
 Most are throw-away phones, but occasionally, a number turns up a real name and other identifying information.

 Sometimes the number is associated with a fixed location, like a massage parlor.
 The group avoids those ("cops tend to already know about them,” McKinley says).
 Other times, the number may show up on a Web site called The Erotic Review, which is like Yelp—except the only people who use it are men who've bought sex from prostitutes.
 That can be an indicator of trafficking.

 Once they have a potential name, Kennedy and Sierra drop it into a different application, called Circus, that searches 255 social networks—everything from Facebook and Instagram to food-delivery service programs, offshore sites and the “dark Web" (the background of the Internet that allows users to remain anonymous because it can only be accessed through specialized programs).